 The Department of Conservation will be hosting a series of educational seminars to assist planners and decision makers in the implementation of the Land Conservation Act.
 The first topic will be

 Land Acquisition by Public Agencies - Williamson Act Requirements.
-This webinar will be held in November 2015.
-More information will be posted as the date is chosen and draws near.
+This webinar will be held on November 30, 2015.
+Additional webinar dates will be offered after January 1, 2016.
 Please

 Questions and Answers about Land Conservation (Williamson) Act Public Acquisition Notification